-Trump seeks probe into FBI 'infiltration'
+Probe widens after Trump 'spy' tweets

 "It took place very early on, and long before the phony Russia Hoax became a 'hot' Fake News story," Mr Trump tweeted, adding: "If true - all time biggest political scandal!"

-The New York Times followed with an article that suggested there was, indeed, and FBI informant - whose identity it did not reveal - who had been sent to speak to campaign aides but only after the FBI had received reports of "suspicious contacts linked to Russia".
+The New York Times followed with an article that suggested there was, indeed, an FBI informant - whose identity it did not reveal - who had been sent to speak to campaign aides but only after the FBI had received reports of "suspicious contacts linked to Russia".

 The informant - an American academic working in the UK - had made contact with George Papadopoulos and Carter Page.